-U.S. Savings bonds are non-transferable, meaning you can't simply give a bond to another person if it is in your name.
+U.S. Savings bonds are non-transferable, meaning that you can't simply give a bond to another person if it's in your name.
 It also means that if you come across old bonds in the attic or at a yard sale, you can't cash them in.
 The bonds belong to whoever is the listed owner or co-owner, or the beneficiary if the former individuals have died.

 When co-owned, bonds belong equally to both owners.
 Either person can cash in a bond without the other person's approval or knowledge.
 Upon the death of one owner, the surviving owner is the only owner of the bonds.
 The bonds do not become part of the decedent's estate.
 Only people, not organizations, can co-own savings bonds.
 Saving bonds cannot be titled in the names of more than two owners.

 If the bond is titled for a beneficiary, it has one owner and one beneficiary.
 The bond is registered as payable on death, so when the owner dies the bond passes to the designated beneficiary.
 Bonds titled in this manner are part of the decedent's estate, although the "payable on death" provision means they do not go through probate.

 During the owner's lifetime, she is the only person who can redeem the bond.
 As with co-ownership, organizations are prohibited from serving as beneficiaries.
 Only a person designated as a beneficiary can redeem the bond after the owner's death.
 While the bond may include information on it saying "Mail to" another individual, that person is neither an owner nor a beneficiary.

 Reissuing a Bond